,

 You can also help prevent a traffic jam by blockading the accident scene.
 Flares are good for this, but most people don't have them in their car.
 If you don't have any flares on you, then turn your hazard lights on and ask the other victims to do the same with their car.
 These blinking lights will signal to other drivers that they should slow down and drive with caution.

-• Record Information
+Record Information

-Even if the accident is minor enough where you don't have to involve the police, it's still necessary to get details of the accident as well as the details of the other drivers involved.
+Even if the accident is minor enough where you don’t have to involve the police, it’s still necessary to get details of the accident as well as the details of the other drivers involved.
 Look for signs of physical damage such as skid marks, dents, broken glass, or crushed metal.
-It also doesn't hurt to take note of the victims' injuries.
-For insurance purposes, you'll also need to get the other drivers' license plates, names, and phone numbers.
-Photo evidence will help immensely when filing a claim, so take as many pictures as you can.

 No matter how minor a car accident is, it can still be both physically and emotionally jarring.
 Fortunately, these three steps will help you take control of the immediate aftermath so that you can proceed smartly and ethically.
 However, you don't have to navigate the legal consequences of a car accident yourself, which is exactly where MKH Accident Attorneys can help you.
 To schedule a free consultation, call us today at (949) 299-7632.